MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample3.md

 {{< networkfile "examples/data_objects/surface_objects/example3/SurfaceExample3.mlab" >}}

-### Interactively modify WEMs
+### Interactively Modify WEMs
 We are using the `WEMBulgeEditor` module to interactively modify the WEM via mouse interactions.

-Add a `WEMInitialize`, a `SoWEMRenderer` and a `SoBackground` module to your workspace and connect them to a `SoExaminerViewer` as seen below.
+Add a `WEMInitialize`, a `SoWEMRenderer`, and a `SoBackground` module to your workspace and connect them to a `SoExaminerViewer` as seen below.
 Select model *Icosahedron* for the `WEMInitialize` module.

 ![WEMLoad and SoWEMRenderer](/images/tutorials/dataobjects/surfaces/WEMExample3_5.png "WEMLoad and SoWEMRenderer")

-You can see the WEM and interact with it in the viewer (zoom, move and rotate).
-In case the object does not rotate around its center, trigger the field *viewAll* of the `SoExaminerViewer`.
+You can see the WEM and interact with it in the viewer (zoom, move, and rotate).
+In the case the object does not rotate around its center, trigger the field *viewAll* of the `SoExaminerViewer`.

 Add a `WEMBulgeEditor` and a `SoWEMBulgeEditor` to your network and connect them as seen below.